Figplug/ghost-legacy/README.md

 # End Notes

-We recall that this is a fork of the excellent work of Chris Kark, that we have improved and have seen fit to share with the community.
+We recall that this is an upgrade of the same good work initially done by Chris Kark on [Ghost](https://github.com/ckark/ghost).
+We worked on improving the plugin, making it faster and bringing some additional features.

 # Meet me in the browser